CIDRAM/Docs/readme.en.md

 ```

 ##### "force_hostname_lookup" `[bool]`
 - Force hostname lookups?
 True = Yes; False = No [Default].
 Hostname lookups are normally performed on an "as needed" basis, but can be forced for all requests.
-Doing so may be useful as a means of providing more detailed information in the logfiles, but may also have a slightly negative effect on performance.
+Doing so may be useful as a means of providing more detailed information in the log files, but may also have a slightly negative effect on performance.

 ##### "allow_gethostbyaddr_lookup" `[bool]`
 - Allow gethostbyaddr lookups when UDP is unavailable?
 True = Yes [Default]; False = No.

 Note: IPv6 lookups mightn't work correctly on some 32-bit systems.

-##### "log_sanitisation" `[bool]`
-- When using the front-end logs page to view log data, CIDRAM sanitises the log data before displaying it, to protect users from XSS attacks and other potential threats that log data could contain.
-However, by default, data isn't sanitised during logging.
-This is to ensure that log data is preserved accurately, to aid any heuristic or forensic analysis that might be necessary in the future.
-However, in the event that a user attempts to read log data using external tools, and if those external tools don't perform their own sanitisation process, the user could be exposed to XSS attacks.
-If necessary, you can change the default behaviour using this configuration directive.
-True = Sanitise data when logging it (data is preserved less accurately, but XSS risk is lower).
-False = Don't sanitise data when logging it (data is preserved more accurately, but XSS risk is higher) [Default].

 ##### "disabled_channels" `[string]`
 - This can be used to prevent CIDRAM from using particular channels when sending requests (e.g., when updating, when fetching component metadata, etc).